mhdfasilwyd/Crypton/README.md

 - [x] CoinGecko API support for Pi and Linux
 - [x] Integration to Qt
 - [ ] Qt feature addition
+  - [x] Basic crypto pricing
+# Contribution
+You can too contribute to this project!